 Accept all offers of help, especially during the early days of returning to work.
 It may be helpful to make a gradual transition to your work routine and work for shorter hours at first.

 Talk to your employer about breastfeeding breaks.
 Ask them how they can help you to continue breastfeeding.

-It may also be possible to feed your baby directly at your worksite.
-This is if there is an onsite creche at work and your childminder is available nearby.
+It may also be possible to breastfeed your baby if there is an onsite creche at work or your childminder is available nearby.

 If you choose not to breastfeed while you're at work, your milk supply may reduce as it adapts to the change in demand.